rocherbpb/meta_hydra/index.md

 ```
 ### Prepare files for Hydra job submission
 #### create a file containing and the list of sample barcodes uses
-Use ```nano sample_barcode.list``` to create the file and copy/paste list of barcodes uses.
+Use ```nano sample_barcode.list``` to create the file and copy/paste list of barcodes used.
 CNTRL X to save and close.

 #### Contents of hydra analysis job file:
 ```bash